remygatins/Holacanthus_passer-ONT-Illumina-Genome-Assembly/README.md

 Overall the goal of this page was to write a tutorial for my fellow labmates, however, it is also useful for other early career scientists or beginners in bioinformatics to replicate some of these analyses.
 I am far from an expert programmer or bioinformatician &mdash; I spend a significant amount of time troubleshooting on google &mdash; so if anyone finds any problems with my code please let me know! =)

-Figures from the manuscript are numbered in this repository according to their number in the publication.
+*Figures from the manuscript are numbered in this repository according to their number in the publication.*

-I hope this is helpful to you.

 <p align="center">
 <img src="images/HPA_Genome_assembly_pipeline.png" width="1000"/>